mirima2/software_guidelines/docs/source/field_software_type.rst

 **Usage Instruction**

-This element contains the name of the software repository.
+This element contains information about the type of software.
 Since we are describing software resources, the resourceTypeGeneral must be set to the DataCite term "Software"

 .. note::
-  For OpenAIRE-Connect communities the vocabulary is controlled and established by the community
+  For OpenAIRE-Connect communities a controlled vocabulary established for each community must be used

 **Example**